Head of Performance: Mr M. Osborne | firstname.lastname@example.org

 There are a number of in-house concerts each year, which feature all of the school’s ensembles and a variety of solo acts.
 As well as our two main concerts, at Christmas and in the spring, our students have lots of opportunities to perform at events in school and in the community.
 Be sure to check the school’s social media pages to keep updated with all that is going on.

-In April 2019 we are put on a production of Aladdin Jr, our first full scale production in recent times.
+In April 2019 we were very proud to present our production of Aladdin Jr, our first scale production in recent times.
 Almost 100 students from across the school worked for months to put together a fantastic show.
 Part of the preparation for this project involved taking the cast to London to watch Aladdin in the West End.
 Preparations are now underway for our production of The Lion King Jr which will be performed in March 2020!